What is needed NOW & how do we transform?

 5. Core Learning

 This is an abbreviated summary of the models and tools available to help the leader, the coach, and the team.
-There is always cross over and similarities between tools and approaches since we are working with the same material – people working in complex adaptive systems.
+There is always cross over and similarities between tools and approaches since we are working with the same elements which is people working in complex adaptive systems.
 A good coach will have a variety of tools, models, and approaches that they can draw from to best support a team, provide skills where needed, and help them develop their own adaptive ability to learn, progress, and perform together.

 So what is team coaching?